4 Best Cookers for Under £300

 The Flavel MLB5CDW is compact at just 50cm, fitting in even the smallest kitchens.
 The plain, uncomplicated design also lends to its versatility.
 This cooker blends flawlessly with any décor.
-I appreciate the intuitive knob layout, too.
-Clear, simple icons above each knob indicate its function, and each knob has an operational light so you can read the cooker at a glance.
+I appreciate the intuitive layout of the temperature control dials, too.
+Clear, simple icons above each knob indicate its function, and each one has an operational light so you can read the cooker at a glance.

-This electric cooker features a modestly sized 39L fan-assisted main oven which heats up quickly and cooks evenly.
-The same can be said for the 19L grill, which comes complete with a grill pan and handle.
-Ceramic oven liners make the interior easy to clean, as is the ceramic cook-top.
-The Flavel MLB5CDW’s four electric ceramic hobs reach temperature much quicker than old electric coils, and can be wiped clean in seconds with a damp cloth.
+This electric cooker features a well-sized 58 litre fan-assisted main oven which heats up quickly and cooks evenly.
+The same can be said for the full-width, variable grill, which comes complete with a grill pan and handle.
+Ceramic oven liners make the interior easy to clean, as does the ceramic cooker top.
+The four electric hobs reach temperature much quicker than old electric coils and can be wiped clean in seconds with a damp cloth.

 Of course, not everything is perfect with this cooker.
 First, the oven shelving is a little flimsy, even sagging slightly under the weight of heavy or multiple dishes.
-Also be aware that the Flavel MLB5CDW lacks a timer.
-This small inconvenience can easily be circumvented by setting your phone alarm or by using an egg timer, but it’s a feature many of us have come to expect nonetheless.
-Finally, the ceramic cook top is highly prone to scratching and staining.
+Also, be aware that the Flavel MLB5CDW lacks a timer.
+This small inconvenience can easily be circumvented by setting your phone alarm or by using an egg timer, but it’s a feature many of us have nonetheless come to expect.
+Finally, the ceramic cooker top is highly prone to scratching and staining.
 Be sure you know how to care for ceramic hobs before making your final decision.

 READ MORE: Best Cookers for Under £1,000